influxdata/docs-v2/content/influxdb/clustered/reference/cli/influxctl/database/list.md

 ---
 title: influxctl database list
 description: >
-  The `influxctl database list` command lists all databases in an InfluxDB Cloud Dedicated cluster.
+  The `influxctl database list` command lists all databases in an InfluxDB cluster.
 menu:
   influxdb_clustered:
     parent: influxctl database
 weight: 301
 ---

-The `influxctl database list` command lists all databases in an InfluxDB Cloud Dedicated cluster.
+The `influxctl database list` command lists all databases in an InfluxDB cluster.

 ## Usage